Business Administration

 Non-Degree Seeking Admission

 Candidates interested in non-degree seeking admission must have an undergraduate cumulative GPA of 3.0 or higher.
 Non-degree seeking students are limited to applying 12 hours credit earned in this status to a degree-seeking program, if admitted.
-The option to enter as non-degree seeking will be offered to candidates who miss the application deadline for applying to the MBA program, but who submit all materials prior to the beginning of the term and meet admission requirements, provided that there are seats available.
+The option to enter as non-degree seeking will be offered to candidates who miss the application deadline for applying to the MBA program, but who submit all materials prior to the beginning of the term and meet admission requirements, if there are seats available.
 We will require a resume, copies of transcripts, and GMAT scores along with the application.
-Permission of the MBA office is needed in order to register for classes as a non-degree seeking student.
+Permission of the MBA office is needed to register for classes as a non-degree seeking student.

 Full Time Student Enrollment Status